The Wind in the Willows: Plot summary

-With the arrival of spring and fine weather outside, the good-natured Mole loses patience with spring cleaning.
-He has fled his underground home and ends up at the river, which he has never seen before.
-Here he meets Rat, a water vole, who takes Mole for a ride in his rowing boat.
-They get along well and spend many more days boating, with “Ratty” teaching Mole the ways of the river, with the two friends living together in Ratty's riverside home.
+The novel's characters are anthropomorphized animals.
+With the arrival of spring and fine weather outside, the good-natured Mole loses patience with spring cleaning, exclaiming, "Hang spring cleaning!"
+He leaves his underground home and comes up at the bank of the river, which he has never seen before.
+Here he meets Water Rat, a water vole, who takes Mole for a ride in his row boat.
+They get along well and spend many more days boating.
+"Ratty" teaches Mole the ways of the river, and the two friends live together in Ratty's riverside home.

 One summer day, Rat and Mole disembark near the grand Toad Hall and pay a visit to Toad.
-Toad is rich, jovial, friendly and kindhearted, but arrogant and rash; he regularly becomes obsessed with current fads, only to abandon them abruptly.
+Toad is wealthy, jovial, friendly and kindhearted, but sometimes arrogant and rash; he regularly becomes obsessed with fads, only to abandon them abruptly.
 His current craze is his horse-drawn caravan.
-When a passing car scares his horse and causes the caravan to overturn into a ditch, Toad's craze for caravan travel is immediately replaced by an obsession with motorcars.
+When a passing automobile scares his horse and causes the caravan to overturn into a ditch, Toad's craze for caravan travel is immediately replaced by an obsession with motorcars.

-On a snowy winter's day, Mole goes to the Wild Wood, hoping to meet the elusive but virtuous and wise Badger.
-He gets lost in the woods, succumbs to fright, and hides among the sheltering roots of a tree.
+Mole goes to the Wild Wood on a snowy winter's day, hoping to meet the elusive but wise and virtuous Badger.
+Mole becomes lost in the woods, succumbs to fright and hides among the sheltering roots of a tree.
 Rat finds him as snow begins to fall in earnest.
-Attempting to find their way home, Mole barks his shin on the boot scraper on Badger's doorscraper.
-Badger welcomes Rat and Mole to his large and cozy underground home, providing them with hot food, dry clothes, and reassuring conversation.
-Badger learns from his visitors that Toad has crashed seven cars, has been in the hospital three times, and has spent a fortune on fines.
-They resolve that when the time is right they will make a plan to protect Toad from himself.
+As they attempt to find their way home, Mole barks his shin on the bootscraper on Badger's doorstep.
+Badger welcomes Rat and Mole into his large, cosy underground home, providing them with hot food, dry clothes and reassuring conversation.
+Badger learns from his visitors that Toad has crashed seven cars, has been in hospital three times, and has been issued numerous fines resulting in great expense.